ScottMaclure/svelte-demo/README.md

 - [ ] Testing components individually (Mocha?)
 - [ ] Add a11y test automation and update app with a11y
 - [ ] Support older browsers using babel (see rollup-starter-project) (css vars issue)
+- [ ] Refactor messages into generic system